whoisdsmith/VAULTSIDIAN/Obsidian/obsidian/share-as-gist.md

 By default, any YAML front matter will not be included in your gists when they are shared.
 You can change that by toggling the "Include front matter in gists" setting.

-## [](chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html#securing-your-github-personal-access-token)Securing your GitHub personal access token
+## [](chrome-extension://pcmpcfapbekmbjjkdalcgopdkipoggdi/_generated_background_page.html#securing-your-github-personal-access-token)Securing Your GitHub Personal Access Token

 Your GitHub access token will be stored in Obsidian's `localStorage`.